csswizardry/csswizardry.github.com/_posts/2014-05-02-my-trello-workflow.md

 ## Members

-Assigning members to cards shows you who is—or should be—working on a particular task.
+Assigning members to cards shows you who is — or should be — working on a particular task.
 It is not uncommon for a card to have a number of labels and members attached to it: perhaps Jenna and Steve are a developer and designer working together on the landing page.